metaodi/osmapi/CONTRIBUTING.md

 flake8 --install-hook
 ```

-To create a pull request make sure
+## Create a pull request

-1. You choose the `develop` branch as a target for new/changed functionality, `master` should only be targeted for urgent bugfixes.
+1. Choose the `develop` branch as a target for new/changed functionality, `master` should only be targeted for urgent bugfixes.
-2. While it's not strictly required, it's highly recommended to create a new branch in your branch for each pull request.
+2. While it's not strictly required, it's highly recommended to create a new branch on your fork for each pull request.
+I follow a simplified [git branching model of nvie][branch].
 3. Push to your fork and [submit a pull request][pr].
 4. Check if the [build ran successfully][ci] and try to improve your code if not.